Tangerine98/UDP-Service/README.md

 File-Server is exactly what it sounds - a file server.
 Created using python(3.x), it currently does not contain a GUI, though I have plans to add it soon.

 ## Pre-Requisites
-This project uses Python 3.x and pip
+This project uses Python 3.x, pip and a few python libraries.

-Installing python and pip
 ### Debain based systems
 ```
 apt install python3 python3-pip